-Spring is here and summer is just around the bend.
-That means Wisconsin’s landscape is starting to turn from mucky browns into a beautiful sea of greens.
+Spring is just around the bend here in Racine County.
+That means Wisconsin’s landscape is changing from snow-covered fields to luscious green trails.
+It’s true, brighter days are ahead.
 Who wouldn’t want to take advantage of what’s ahead of us?

 1. Pike River Corridor and Pathway

-The Pike River Trail System is accessible from multiple different points in Racine County.
+The Pike River Trail System is accessible from multiple points in Racine County.
 The Mount Pleasant Village owns this set of land for conversancy purposes.
-According to the Village of Mount Pleasant the site encompasses 339 acres, including 36 acres over which the Village has as easement.
-About 110 acres of secondary environmental corridor are included within Village ownership.
+According to the Village of Mount Pleasant, the site encompasses 339 acres, including 36 acres over which the Village has as an easement.
+About 110 acres of the secondary environmental corridor are included within Village ownership.

 More information about the trail system can be found here.